mlai-bonn/SeminarDeepLearning/s07_PracticalMethodology.md

 The smaller the threshold, the more likely we are to output false positives and less likely to miss detecting a positive event.
 Thus, the smaller Precision and the higher Recall will be.
 And vice versa, the bigger the threshold is, the smaller Recall and the higher Precision will be.

-### You have cited some performance metrics like Confusion Matrix, Precision, Recall and so on.
-Are these performance metrics suitable to be used in unsupervised learning?

-No, these metrics are widely applied in supervised learning models and specifically, in classification tasks.
-But for some unsupervised learning techniques, e.g. clustering, one could transform the problem into a supervised learning problem by preparing a data set labeled by hand for calculating the metrics.

 ### Consider a model that is trained to generate samples according to some data distribution (e.g. a GAN trained on human face images).
 What could be a good evaluation metric for this kind of task?

 *Inception score*, proposed in [this](https://arxiv.org/abs/1606.03498) paper, is an example metric for evaluating the performance of such generative models.